honetools/formats/Document.md

 This document contains two top-level objects, “CollectionEntries” and “BackButton”.
 “Items” contains a background color, a top margin, an item count, and a font.
 “BackButton” contains left padding.

 The top-level object keys are just names that are relevant to the application being developed.
 In object-oriented architecture, they might be the same as class names, or they might use another naming scheme if values from a given category are used by more than one object.
-The top-level object names must be unique.

 The key names within one object should reflect the item in the application that the key represents.
 Typically, this would be “top_margin”, “left_padding”, “title”, “background” etc. The key names are suffixed by the Sway data type, separated by ~ (tilde), so the final key name in the document might be “top_margin~float”, to represent the top margin of a given object as a floating-point value.

+The top-level object names must be unique.
+The value names must be unique within each object.
+For example, there may not be two objects called `container`.
+One `container` object may not have two values called `background`.
+However, there may be values called `background1` and `background2` in `container`.
+If there are objects `container` and `item`, both of them may have a value called `background`.

 The following data types are defined in Sway document format v1.